 Emissions: Soot and NOx

-Investigators: Israel Bonilla, Hernando Maldonado Colman, Sydney Rzepka, Philip Satterthwaite, Michael Schroeder
+Investigators: Israel Bonilla, Sydney Rzepka, Philip Satterthwaite, Michael Schroeder, Matthew Yao

 Soot and nitrogen oxides (NOx) are two undesirable by-products of combustion due to their detrimental effects on our environment and health.
 Unlike the oxidation of fuel to form (primarily) carbon dioxide and water, the formation of soot and NOx are kinetically-controlled processes (i.e., “slow”), and our usual turbulent combustion models do not account for kinetically controlled processes (i.e., chemistry is assumed to be sufficiently “fast”).
 Furthermore, the chemical kinetics governing the formation of these pollutants, the effects of fuel structure on their formation, and their evolution in turbulent reacting flows remain not well understand at a fundamental level.
 Our principal efforts in this area involve a combination of LES and DNS to understand these effects and subsequently develop predictive models for LES.
 In addition, for soot, novel mathematical models are required to describe the evolution of the particle population, and we are currently developing new mathematical models that can predict not only gross amounts of soot but also its size distribution in practical combustion devices.